 The National Economic Development (NED) Plan consists of Alternative 2: the Battery Island Turn (Section 5.5.2).
-This alternative has a benefit-cost ratio of 2.0 (table 5.5).
+This alternative has a benefit-cost ratio of 2.1 to 1 (Table 5.5).

 5.9 Locally Preferred Plan (LPP)

 The Locally Preferred Plan (LPP) is the plan that differs from the NED plan and, in the opinion of the state best meets the needs of the local community.
 To date, the State of North Carolina has not identified an LPP.